Memín Pinguín

-Memín Pinguín is a Mexican comic book character.
+Memín Pinguín was a Mexican comic book character.
 He was created in 1943 by writer Yolanda Vargas Dulché.
 Alberto Cabrera took over drawing from 1953 until 1962, followed by Sixto Valencia Burgos.

 The original series had 372 chapters printed in sepia, and it has been republished in 1952 and 1961.
 In 1988 it was re-edited colorized, and in 2004 was re-edited again.
 Valencia worked on the reissues over the years, updating the drawings (clothes, settings and backgrounds) for the re-edits.
 It contains comedy and soap opera elements.
 However, since 2008 Valencia no longer works on the comic, having departed publishing house Editorial Vid.

-In addition to Mexico, Memín remains a popular magazine in the Dominican Republic, Venezuela, Peru, Chile, Panama, Colombia, Ecuador, and other countries.
+In addition to Mexico, Memín remains a popular magazine in the Dominican Republic, Venezuela, Peru, Chile, Panama, Colombia, Nicaragua, and other countries.
 At its peak, it had a weekly circulation of one and a half million issues in Mexico.

 Characters

 The stories were partially based on recollection of the childhood adventures of Yolanda Vargas Dulché in the Colonia Guerrero near downtown Mexico City.
 The character of Memín Pinguín was inspired by Cuban children seen by the author Yolanda Vargas Dulché on her travels.
 Memín is an alteration of Memo, the shortened form of Guillermo, her husband's name; Pinguín comes from pingo (roughly meaning mischievous, in an affectionate tone).

 Memín is a restless boy who is not a very good student, not because of a lack of intelligence, but for not being able to pay attention (he is surprisingly good at arithmetic).
 He helps his mother working in the street, selling newspapers, and as a shoe shine boy.
 Memín reflects the life of a poor Mexican boy in Mexico City.
 Memín and his mother are the only Afro-Mexican characters.

 Memín is accompanied in his adventures by a group of three loyal friends: